 Even though Hong Kong is a bustling city, there are many different activities on offer for all levels of thrill seekers; ocean kayaking and rock climbing, to horseback riding.
 For one of the best views, take the Peak Tram to Victoria Peak; Hong Kong’s highest point at 1,300 feet above sea level.
 Another highlight is to hop on a Star Ferry for a classic view of the skyline, or venture to Happy Valley Race Courses.

 Nightlife & Party with Locals

-Hong Kong''s nightlife has it all.
-On Hong Kong Island trendy Lan Kwai Fong and SoHo, where up-market bistros, jazz clubs, bars and restaurants line the streets, are definitely the places to be for a night of fun.
-Wan Chai has evolved into a place known for its late-night parties.
-Stylish bars and nightclubs here help give Hong Kong its reputation for being a city that never sleeps.
-In Kowloon’s Tsim Sha Tsui (‘TST’), you’ll find a host of busy bars and discos a-plenty, both local and at the many resorts and hotels.
+Hong Kong’s endless list of stylish bars and nightclubs give Hong Kong its reputation for being a city which never sleeps, but there are also plenty local karaoke bars if you’re looking for something more authentic.
+On Hong Kong Island, trendy Lan Kwai Fong and SoHo are home to up-market bistros, jazz clubs and bars, whereas Wan Chai has evolved into a place known for its late-night parties.
+In Kowloon’s Tsim Sha Tsui, you’ll find a host of busy bars and discos a-plenty, both local and at the many resorts and hotels.

 Gourmet Cuisine & Dining Out

 Hong Kong''''s native cuisine is Cantonese, with Chiu Chow and Shanghai cuisine also on offer with a selection of vegetarian options too.
 Due to the size and popularity of the city, you will find pretty much every cuisine under the sun; with many Western restaurants also enjoying a memorable location.
 Since you’re in Hong Kong, make sure you do it least indulge in their world-famous Dim Sum, along with some of Asia’s other finest culinary delights.